orbsmiv/docker-SuperCollider/README.md

 - scsynth
 - jack_connect

-Put all of the user-varoable params into Env vars which can be specified as part of the docker run command.
+Put all of the user-variable params into Env vars which can be specified as part of the docker run command.

 Jack command: